5roop/task4/README.md

 I tried optimizing hyperparameters for the part 15: training a plain SVC on SETimes.
 I never obtained performance remotely comparable to LinearSVC ( clasifier trained in less than a few minutes).

+# Chat with Nikola 2022-01-07T08:01:58

+We are to prepare a separate test dataset with corpus data as well.
+We can take 10% of the vocabulary/classifier data and evaluate that.

+We also have to evaluate coverage of the vocabulary -> percentage of documents that are not covered by any feature.